 Coronavirus disease 2019 (COVID-19) is a global viral pandemic that is still affecting our communities.
-This post aims to help you identify Covid-19, asthma, and allergy symptoms so you can effectively communicate with your doctor and reduce an unnecessary urgent care or emergency room visit.
+This post aims to help you identify Covid-19, asthma, and allergy symptoms so you can effectively communicate with your doctor and reduce unnecessary urgent care or emergency room visit.

 For those with asthma, monitoring your daily health and keeping conditions under control are key components to staying safe during this time.
 If you develop symptoms such as coughing and shortness of breath, it may be confusing to know if you have asthma, allergies, or a potential virus.

-While we do not yet know the impact of coronavirus on asthmatic patients, avoidance of infection, and regular communication with your doctor are highly important.
+While we do not yet know the impact of coronavirus on asthmatic patients, avoiding infection and regular communication with your doctor is highly important.
 Your doctor can help you navigate any concerns you may have.
 We encourage you to first reach out to your regular doctor before proceeding to the Emergency Department or an Urgent care center for any non-urgent concerns.
 The sooner you reach out to your doctor, the sooner they can help you identify any problems before they become severe and keep you away from facilities where there is a potentially elevated risk of contracting COVID-19.

 Be proactive about lung health.

 As I mentioned earlier, If you have asthma, you may be at a higher risk of developing complications from COVID-19 and other respiratory viruses.
 Especially now, you must be proactive about your lung health.

 If you have prescribed medications, please ensure that you have at least 30 days supply in your home.
 Take your medications exactly as they have been prescribed, and don’t hesitate to reach out to your doctor if you have questions.

 Do you have an asthma action plan?